LiuLabClemson/labwebsite/index.md

 {% capture text %}

-We interested in developing microscope systems based on MINFLUX and 4Pi-SMLM, and exploring quantum information in fluorescence microscopy.
+Our lab is interested in developing microscope systems based on MINFLUX and 4Pi-SMLM, and exploring quantum information in fluorescence microscopy.

 {%
   include button.html